 Express Scripts Holding knows that its customers like their medicine delivered quickly.
-The company administers the prescription drug benefits of millions of health plan members in the US and Canada.
-Members have access to a network of about 67,000 retail pharmacies, as well as the company's own mail-order pharmacies.
+The company administers more than a billion prescription drug benefits of tens of millions of health plan members in the US and Canada.
+Members have access to a network of about 69,000 retail pharmacies, as well as the company's own mail-order pharmacies.
 On behalf of its insurer clients, Express Scripts processes claims for prescriptions, designs drug benefit plans, and offers such services as specialty drug delivery, disease management programs, and consumer drug data analysis.
-The firm merged with rival PBM Medco Health Solutions in 2012, creating the largest pharmacy benefits management (PBM) company in North America.
+The firm merged with rival Medco Health Solutions in 2012, creating the largest pharmacy benefits management (PBM) company in North America.

 Sales and Marketing

-The company's clients include HMOs and other health insurers, self-insured businesses, and union benefit plans throughout North America.
-In 2012 Express Script's top three clients were Anthem (13% of total revenues), the Department of Defense (11%), and UnitedHealth Group (9%).
+The company's clients include HMOs and other health insurers, self-insured businesses, managed care organizations, third-party administrators, employers, workers' compensation plans, government health programs, and union benefit plans throughout North America.
+In 2014 Express Script's top two clients were Anthem (14% of total revenues) and the Department of Defense (12%).

-The company’s revenues jumped by 103% in 2012 thanks to higher network and home delivery and specialty revenues as the result of Medco acquisition and inflation on branded drugs.
-The increase was partially offset by a higher fill rate of lower priced generic drugs.
+The company’s revenues jumped by 103% in 2012 and 11% in 2013 thanks to higher network and home delivery and specialty revenues as the result of Medco acquisition and inflation on branded drugs.
+However, revenue declined 3% to $100.9 billion due to a decline in network revenues related to lower claims volume and the loss of UnitedHealth Group as a customer (previously one of the top three customers) in 2013.
+The decline was partially offset by growth in home delivery and specialty revenues as a result of inflation on branded drugs.

 Another element of Express Scripts' PBM business that is experiencing higher consumer demand is specialty pharmacy subsidiary CuraScript.
 Through its primary operating unit, CuraScript Specialty Pharmacy (or CuraScript SP), the subsidiary provides home distribution of specialty prescriptions (primarily injectable biotech drugs that require special packaging and handling); the unit also delivers to doctors' offices and other health care providers.